The Future of Google Ads (AdWords) In the Next Decade

 So – what is the role of the search marketer in the next decade?

 Coming from an SEO background, Miki spoke about the two disciplines merging.
-“Organic works so well by taking in numerous factors to understand the worth of that site or webpage and relevance to the users’ search query.
-Paid search could become fully automated if it incorporated the SEO smarts which determine if the page provides a good user experience, has engaging and original content, and is fast to load – will be the differences between a good and bad paid search campaign.
-Our teams will eventually only be responsible for constructing messages, USPs – and the machines will come up with the rest.”
+“Organic works so well by taking in numerous factors to understand the worth of that site or webpage and its relevance to the users’ search query.
+Paid search could become fully automated if it incorporated the SEO smarts, which determine if the page provides a good user experience, has engaging and original content, and is fast to load – will be the differences between a good and bad paid search campaign.
+Our teams will eventually only be responsible for constructing messages USPs – and the machines will come up with the rest.”

 “Our teams won’t disappear.
-There will always be a place for humans to work with Cyberdyne pressing the right buttons.
+There will always be a place for humans to work with Cyberdyne by pressing the right buttons.
 There will be external forces that the machine doesn’t understand, maybe positive market conditions or negative PR that it cannot see or understand.”

 What will be the role of ‘keywords’ be in Google Ads?

-This was the question which I wanted answered the most.
-Google started with exact match, it introduced phrase (to help travel campaigns).
-Followed by ‘broad’, and then ‘modified broad.’
-And now – ‘exact’ doesn’t mean exact – we’re generally confused as to what ‘broad’ means and struggle to control spends around match types.
-Surely, keyword search in Google Ads is dying – did my colleagues agree?
+aboutThis was the question which I wanted answered the most.
+Google started with an exact match, introducing a phrase (to help travel campaigns).
+Followed by ‘broad’ and then ‘modified broad.’
+And now – ‘exact’ doesn’t mean exact – we’re generally confused as to what ‘broad’ means and struggle to control spending around match types.
+Surely, keyword searches in Google Ads are dying.
+Did my colleagues agree?

-We’d already discussed overlaying data onto keywords with great depth; first party, third party, location and demographic.
-The other key conversation was around intent and as much as a keyword can intimate intent, Google has the search history of that person meaning they can provide an even better view of the intent behind that individual’s search.
+We’d also overlay data onto keywords with significant depth: first-party, third-party, location and demographic.
+The other critical conversation was around intent and as much as a keyword can intimate intent, Google has the search history, meaning they can provide an even better view of the intent behind that individual’s seaindividual’s“Miki believed that “fundamentally – keywords will remain.
+Google will continue to serve up what it wants, but intent will play an increased role.
+Maybe we’ll be target on intent – i.e. is that consumer researching or buying?”

 “With the increased use of voice search, I cannot see how match types will remain.
 How can we target long search queries using anything but some kind of broad match?
 Which again – provides Google with more control than the advertiser.”

-Although Dan didn’t see keywords disappearing, he said that he could see the path Google was moving down.
+”didn’t“We’reclient’s‘’Although Dan didn’t see keywords disappearing, he said that he could see the path Google was moving down.
 “We’re running dynamic search ads, which use a client’s website to build a campaign and it drives strong results.
 This clearly shows the future of search.
 I totally agree with Miki and how a ‘well-SEO-ed’ site will help drive a great Google Ads campaign.
-If you’ve got a good site structure, good taxonomy and robust content; automated campaigns such as dynamic search ads will work extremely well for you.”
+If you’ve got a good structure, good taxonomy and robust content, automated campaigns such as dynamic search ads will work extremely well for you.”

 There were two main schools of thought here;